seatrix/Underwater_acoustic_modem/Home.md

 **17-April-2015**

-Have first presentation.
-Here is the slides
+We have first presentation.
+Here is the [slides](https://bitbucket.org/txnghia/capstone/downloads/Progress_04162015.pptx)

 **28-April-2015**